spatie/laravel-webhook-client/README.md

 return [
     'configs' => [
-        'default' => [
         /*
          * This package supports multiple webhook receiving endpoints.
 If you only have
-             * one endpoint receiving webhooks, you can use 'default'.
+         * one endpoint receiving webhooks, you can use 0 or 'default'.
          */
-            'name' => 'default',
+        0 => [
             /*
              * We expect that every webhook call will be signed using a secret.
 This secret
              * is used to verify that the payload has not been tampered with.